pogipop/cloudron/docs/references/usermanual.md

 <img src="/docs/img/app_external_domain.png" class="shadow">

-This dialog will suggest you to add a `CNAME` record.
-Once you setup a CNAME record with your DNS provider, the app will be accessible from that external domain.
+This dialog will suggest you to add a `CNAME` record (for subdomains) or an `A` record (for naked domains).
+Once you setup a record with your DNS provider, the app will be accessible from that external domain.

 ## Entire Cloudron on a custom domain